ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/cluster-configuration.markdown

 # Configuration: Cluster
+---

+{NOTE: Nodes must usually have identical cluster configurations.}
+Configuration mismatches tend to cause interaction problems between nodes.

+If you must set cluster configurations differently in separate nodes, we recommend first testing it in a development environment to see that each node interacts properly with the others.
+{NOTE/}

+---

 {PANEL:Cluster.ElectionTimeoutInMs}

 Timeout in which the node expects to receive a heartbeat from the leader, in milliseconds.

+Each node in a cluster must have the same configuration.

 - **Type**: `int`
 - **Default**: `300`